Forcing the women’s slopestyle final to go ahead was careless and a new kind of unfair

 "For sure it was unfair," she said.
 "But I was ready."

+"Before my first run I was just up there crying," Norway's Silje Norendal said.
+"It is crazy that we did it today."

-Presumably, O'Brien was also ready.
+Presumably, O'Brien and Norendal were also ready.
 But though Blouin should be congratulated on her accomplishment, none of these competitors should have been asked to go ahead, ready or not.

 We know the IOC has allowed the Olympics to become a largely mercantile endeavour.
 It's not an event any more.
 It's an event business.